 The Purchasing Department staff is available to meet with vendors, but please make an appointment in advance to ensure that the person(s) that can best assist you are available.

 NOTE: Payment & performance bonds must be issued by a company authorized to do business in the State of Michigan.
-The bond must be payable to Mott Community College.
+The bond must be payable to Charles Stewart Mott Community College.

-Each bid issued by the College contains specific instructions regarding what documentation (if any) is required to be submitted with the bid in order for the vendor's submission to be considered responsive.
+Solicitations issued by MCC contain specific instructions regarding what documentation is required to be submitted with the bid for the vendor's submission to be considered responsive.
 It is the responsibility of the vendor to thoroughly read and understand the bid documents.
-A vendor should contact the buyer listed on the bidding documents for clarification (if needed) or with questions.
+Vendors should contact the buyer listed on the bidding documents for clarification or with questions.
 Responses received that do not include all of the required documents may be removed from consideration for award.

 General: Purchases should be based on quality and price.
 Qualified vendors should have the opportunity to bid on College purchases.
 This policy is established to ensure that sound business practices are followed in the purchase of furnishings, equipment, materials, goods and supplies.